github/gh-ost/doc/cut-over.md

 gh-ost philosophy is avoid the use of triggers but in some environments like a Galera cluster isn't possible use the lock command, and like the cut-over should take a little time it shouldn't be a problem.
 Triggers cut-over works like the following:

-- A stop writes event is injected in the binlog and gh-ost disable the writes once it receive it.
+- gh-ost disable the writes but it keep reading the binlog to keep a record of the changed rows.
 - The triggers are created to handle the modifications in the MySQL side.
 - A created triggers event is injected in the binlog and gh-ost wait until receive it.
-- The affected rows will be in an inconsistent stata during the time between the first and the second event.
-For this reason, this events are checked and, the values of the fields that are part of the unique key used to do the online alter are saved to sanitize that rows.
+- The affected rows during the change of writer could be in an inconsistent state, for this reason is necessary sanitize the modified rows removing them if exists and adding them if exists from the original table to the ghost one.

 `gh-ost` solves this by using an atomic, two-step blocking swap: while one connection holds the lock, another attempts the atomic `RENAME`.
 The `RENAME` is guaranteed to not be executed prematurely by positioning a sentry table which blocks the `RENAME` operation until `gh-ost` is satisfied all is in order.